SidLeeParis/sidLeeAgenceConnectee/README.md

 	console.log(data);
 });
 ```
-The function passed as a callback will be called each time a new event is recieved.
+The function passed as a callback will be called each time a new event is received.

 ## Request the events of the day
 ```javascript